Probate Q&A Series

 Understanding the Spousal Allowance in North Carolina Probate

 When a spouse dies, North Carolina law provides for a spousal allowance—a priority payment to help a surviving spouse meet immediate needs.
 Under N.C.
-Gen. Stat. § 30-15, the court may award up to $30,000 in personal property and allow use of certain estate assets for one year.
+Gen. Stat. § 30-15, the surviving spouse is entitled to an allowance of up to $60,000 from the decedent’s personal property.
 While this allowance helps the surviving spouse, it may reduce the assets available to other heirs.

 Key Steps Heirs Can Take to Safeguard Their Inheritance